Sharon Tate: 1968–1969: Marriage to Roman Polanski and final films

 In the summer of 1968, Tate began work on The Wrecking Crew, a comedy in which she played Freya Carlson, an accident-prone spy who was also a romantic interest for star Dean Martin, playing Matt Helm.
 She performed her own stunts and was taught martial arts by Bruce Lee.
 The film was successful and brought Tate strong reviews, with many reviewers praising her comedic performance.
 The New York Times critic Vincent Canby criticized the film but wrote, "The only nice thing is Sharon Tate, a tall, really great-looking girl."
 Martin commented that he intended to make another "Matt Helm" film and that he wanted Tate to reprise her role.

 Around this time, Tate was feted as a promising newcomer.
-She was nominated for a Golden Globe Award as "New Star of the Year – Actress" for her performance in Valley of the Dolls, and she placed fourth behind Mia Farrow, Judy Geeson and Katharine Houghton for a "Golden Laurel" award as the year's "Most Promising Newcomer".
+She was nominated for a Golden Globe Award for New Star of the Year – Actress for her performance in Valley of the Dolls.
 She was also runner-up to Lynn Redgrave in the Motion Picture Herald's poll for "The Star of Tomorrow", in which box-office drawing power was the main criterion.
 These results indicated that her career was beginning to accelerate, and she negotiated a fee of $150,000 for her next film.

 She became pregnant near the end of 1968, and she and Polanski moved to 10050 Cielo Drive in Benedict Canyon, Los Angeles on February 15, 1969.
 The house had previously been occupied by their friends Terry Melcher and Candice Bergen.
 Tate and Polanski had visited it several times, and Tate was thrilled to learn that it was available, referring to it as her "love house".
 At their new home, the Polanskis continued to be popular hosts for their large group of friends, although some of them still worried about the strange people who continued to show up at their parties.
 Tate was encouraged by the positive reviews of her comedic performances and chose the comedy The Thirteen Chairs (1969) as her next project, largely for the opportunity to co-star with Orson Welles.
-In March 1969, she travelled to Italy to begin filming, and Polanski went to London to work on The Day of the Dolphin.
+In March 1969, she traveled to Italy to begin filming, and Polanski went to London to work on The Day of the Dolphin.

 Frykowski and Folger moved into the Cielo Drive house.
 After completing The Thirteen Chairs, Tate joined Polanski in London.
 She posed in their apartment for photographer Terry O'Neill in casual domestic scenes such as opening baby gifts, and she completed a series of glamor photographs for the British magazine Queen.
 She returned from London to Los Angeles on July 20, 1969, on the Queen Elizabeth 2 (by this ship from Southampton, England to New York).
 Polanski was due to return on August 12 in time for the birth, and he had asked Frykowski and Folger to stay in the house with Tate until his return.